9 Top-Rated Attractions & Things to Do in Hood River, OR

 Hood River is one of the best places to visit for kiteboarding and windsurfing in the United States.
 Consistent winds whistle up the Columbia River Gorge and provide great conditions for wind sports from May to September.

 This is also a great place to learn kiteboarding.
-Quality schools offer features you don't find with lessons at some kiteboarding destinations, including two-way Bluetooth helmet instructions, and jet-ski assistance.
+Quality schools, including Oregon Kiteboarding, offer features you won't find with lessons at some kiteboarding destinations, including two-way Bluetooth helmet instructions, and Jet Ski assistance.

 The kiting here is for those with a decent handle on the sport.
-The river water is cold, and the wind can be gusty and strong, so bring your full quiver of kites and a wetsuit.
+The river water is cold, the current is tricky, and the wind can be gusty and strong, so bring your full quiver of kites and a wetsuit.
 Unlike kiting in the ocean, you'll also have to keep an eye out for the occasional barge heading up or down the river.

 The launch areas tend to be sandy and wide and a great place to start from.
 Just back from the water, you'll find a wide-open space perfect for hanging out as you wait for your legs to rest up before getting back out on the water.
 Parking is a breeze with a large lot mere steps from the water.